-The secondary education program is designed for students seeking teacher certification at the middle school and high school levels in biology, chemistry, business, English, history, and mathematics.
-The requirements for the Illinois Type 09 teaching certificate for grades 6 through 12 are integrated with the program.
+The secondary education program is designed for students seeking teacher licensure at the high school levels in biology, chemistry, business, English, history, and mathematics.
+The requirements for the Illinois teaching license for grades9 through 12 are integrated with the program.
 Additional courses must be taken to earn an endorsement to teach at the middle school level.

-To be awarded the MA in secondary education, students must successfully complete a 32 semester-hour program of study, and all requirements for the Type 09 teaching certificate.
-For the Type 09 certificate, 26 semester hours of education courses are required; students may earn the certificate before completing the MA degree.
+To be awarded the MA in secondary education, students must successfully complete a 32 semester-hour program of study, and all requirements for the Illinois teaching license.
+For the license, 26 semester hours of education courses are required; students may earn the license before completing the MA degree.

-To earn the Type 09 teaching certificate, students must complete an approved student teaching experience, a minimum of 100 clock hours of pre-student teaching field experiences, all of the requirements for an academic major in one of the approved programs, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
+To earn the teaching license, students must complete an approved student teaching experience, a minimum of 100 clock hours of pre-student teaching field experiences, all of the requirements for an academic major in one of the approved programs, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.

 All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for certification or the MA degree (C- grades are unacceptable).

 At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
 Advising plans are developed and any deficiencies related to licensure requirements are noted.
 If additional course work is needed, the student’s advisor will indicate the course work needed to gain major equivalence for licensure.
 Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.